Flows on the PGL(V)-Hitchin component: Introduction

-Classical Fenchel-Nielsen twist flows are linked to the Fenchel-Nielsen coordinates of Teichm\"uller space.
-Fixing a pants decomposition of $S$, the Fenchel-Nielsen coordinate functions are the $3g-3$ hyperbolic lengths $\ell_i$, $i = 1\cdots 3g-3$ of the $3g-3$ pants curves and the $3g-3$ twists $\tau_i$, $i = 1 \cdots 3g-3$ along these pants curves.
-The lengths are canonical, but the twists are relative, and depend on the choice of a transversal to the pants curve.
-Wolpert proved \cite{Wolpert1,Wolpert2} that the length and twist parameters give global Darboux coordinates for Teichm\"uller space, i.e. the symplectic form can be written as
+A maximal family of pairwise non-intersecting simple closed curves gives a decomposition of $S$ into pairs of pants.
+Fixing a pair of pants decomposition and a transversal to each pants curve, $\mathcal{H}(S)$ can be parametrized by Fenchel-Nielsen coordinates, which consist of the length functions $l_i$ of the $3g-3$ pants curves, and $3g-3$ twist functions $\theta_i$, which measure the twisting across each pants curve.
+Wolpert \cite{Wolpert1,Wolpert2} gave a beautiful explicit description of the Weil-Petersson symplectic structure in terms the Fenchel-Nielsen coordinates.
+He showed that the length and twist functions give global Darboux coordinates for Teichm\"uller space, i.e. the Weil-Petersson symplectic form can be written as